 \subsection{Graph detection of objects similar to road networks}

-Due to the shape characteristics of the road network, there are some works on the detection task of objects that are similar to the road network, such as road boundaries \cite{liang2019convolutional,xu2021topo,xu2021csboundary}, road lane lines \cite{homayounfar2018hierarchical,homayounfar2019dagmapper,li2021hdmapnet}, road lane \cite{he2022lane,zhou2021automatic} and road curbs \cite{zhxu2021icurb,xu2021cp}.
-Even though these works do not work on road network detection problems, their task is similar to ours and some ideas or techniques are inspiring to us.
-Xu \textit{et al.} \cite{zhxu2021icurb} first proposed to analyze the graph detection problem from the perspective of imitation learning, and they designed a DAgger-based system for road curb detection following the DAgger algorithm \cite{ross2011reduction}.
+There are some tasks that are similar to road network detection, such as the detection of road boundaries \cite{liang2019convolutional,xu2021topo,xu2021csboundary}, road lane lines \cite{homayounfar2018hierarchical,homayounfar2019dagmapper,li2021hdmapnet,yang2019road}, road lane \cite{he2022lane,zhou2021automatic} and road curbs \cite{zhxu2021icurb,xu2021cp}.
+Even though these works do not work on road network detection, their tasks are similar to ours and some ideas or techniques are also inspiring to us.
+Xu \textit{et al.} \cite{zhxu2021icurb} first proposed to analyze the graph detection problem using imitation learning, and designed a DAgger-based system for road curb detection following the DAgger algorithm \cite{ross2011reduction}.
 Homayounfar \textit{et al.} proposed DagMapper \cite{homayounfar2019dagmapper} to detect road lane line graph in the point cloud map on the highway.
 DagMapper can predict the direction of adjacent vertices of the current vertex, and whether the agent should create a new lane line branch when lane line intersections were encountered.
-Although these works could be inspiring to our task, they cannot handle the road network graph detection task since road networks possess much more complicated topology (e.g., road split, road merge and crossroads).
+Although these works could be inspiring for our task, they cannot handle the road network graph detection task since road networks have much more complicated topology (e.g., road split, road merge and crossroads).